 Microsoft might not be the first name in audio, but the Surface Headphones 2 is a pleasant surprise.
 It both sounds better and cost less than its predecessor, the original Surface Headphones, and it makes up for middling battery life with some very fast charging: we went from empty to full charge in well under an hour.

 The Surface Headphones 2 might also be a good choice if you use Windows a lot.
-It requires a Microsoft 365 subscription, but there’s a unique voice dictation feature that uses the onboard microphones to turn your speech into text in Word or Outlook.
+It requires a Microsoft 365 subscription, but there’s a unique voice dictation feature that uses the onboard microphones to turn your speech into text in Word or Outlook, and makes a very useful tool for anyone working from home.

 Read our full Microsoft Surface Headphones 2 review.